Konohayui/Kaggle/README.md

 Most challenges were done in Kaggle kernel, except Toxic Comment Challenge.

 **Note**
-* In the Quora Insincere Questions Classification Challenge, best solution was able to rank in top 6% before LB median increased.
+* In the Quora Insincere Questions Classification Challenge, best solution was able to rank in the top 6% before LB median increased in the last week of the competition.

 **Helpful Kernels**